Oren-Fanok/Lexicon-Expansion/README.md

 # Lexicon-Expansion

 This Lexicon Expansion program is useful for defining relevant target data from large amounts of text using keywords.
+The file will build a dictionary of text based on whether or not the tweet contains the relevant keywords, as defined by the concetration functions (more information below).
+The final result is a lexicon built entirely out of text that is relevant to the business case.

 # Process